thomcorah/dmu-multimedia/md/css-custom-properties-lab.md

 ### 6. Have a little play around
 Rather than everything be full width on mobile, can you make the article and aside half width?
 How does that change your css?

+Hopefully you've seen that custom properties can be a useful too, particularly when combined with media queries and the calc function.
+Experiment more if you want.
+There are lots of interesting resources on the web for pointers on other things to try.